Man Up | Ep. 230 • March 28, 2018

 And that’s usually – companionate attraction is a lot like affection, the feeling of love of a friend.
 And if they don’t reignite their passion later in that relationship after that five-year hump, they’ll be best friends but they won’t be passionate.
 That’s part of the problem here that William is asking about.

 If you haven’t yet watched that video – actually, the best thing to do is to get the free course that’s available within the Man Up Facebook group.
 So, join the private Man Up Facebook group.
 Click the link, join the group.
-It’s a Sunday right now and we had a long night on Saturday, so might throat’s kind of hoarse from all the shisha smoking and all that, so excuse that.
+It’s a Sunday right now and we had a long night on Saturday, so my throat’s kind of hoarse from all the shisha smoking and all that, so excuse that.

 Join the private Man Up Facebook group.
 Get the free course called How to Make a Relationship Passionate.
-And one of the videos there will explain of the science on this.
+And one of the videos there will explain all of the science on this.
 I’ve also made a free video on this which is the – if you Google ‘Love versus Attraction David Tian’, you’ll find it – or YouTube search it.

 So, I go over the science of it.
 It’s like a one-hour seminar.
 And then of course, the How to Make a Relationship Passionate is the way to go.
 So, let’s get into it.
 So, William: